 During hot weather, the risk of cracking increases.
 The causes of these cracks are:

-The hot temperatures and high humidity in many cases increase the water evaporation.
-If too much of the water evaporates, the concrete volume shrinks, creating small cracks on the concrete’s surface.
-These cracks may look small, but in the long run, they can become channels for water and chemicals to enter the concrete.
+In many cases, the hot temperatures and high humidity increase water evaporation.
+If too much water evaporates, the concrete volume shrinks, creating small cracks on the concrete’s surface.
+These cracks may look small, but they can become channels for water and chemicals to enter the concrete in the long run.
 This compromises the concrete durability and creates concerns for the contractor.

-In the illustration, you can see that the temperature is higher at the core and then it decreases in the sides.
-This means that while the surface is contracting and hardening, due to the lower temperatures, the core is still warm and expanded.
+In the illustration, you can see that the temperature is higher at the core, and then it decreases on the sides.
+This means that while the surface is contracting and hardening due to the lower temperatures, the core is still warm and expanded.
 If the temperatures are too different, the internal tensions inside the concrete will increase and cause cracks.
-These cracks vary in size and severity, some will be simply aesthetic while others may present a structural problem, which can end as a costly affair.
+These cracks vary in size and severity; some will be simply aesthetic, while others may present a structural problem, which can end as a costly affair.

 How to succeed in the heat?

-The best plan for hot weather concreting is to balance between quality, costs, and your available resources.
+The best plan for hot weather concreting is to balance quality, costs, and your available resources.

-As weather conditions and curing behavior are hard to predict, continuous checking and monitoring the concrete temperature and strength is key to ensure efficient curing and take action when needed.
-An easy way to observe the concrete curing is with the use of wireless concrete sensors.
+As weather conditions and curing behaviour are hard to predict, continuous checking and monitoring of the concrete temperature and strength is key to ensure efficient curing and take action when needed.
+An easy way to observe the concrete curing is using wireless concrete sensors.
 Those can measure and monitor the curing over the whole project time and give real-time insight into the actual conditions.

-To truly succeed under warm conditions the planning and coordination should start in the initial phases of the concrete manufacturing process.
+To succeed under warm conditions, the planning and coordination should start in the initial phases of the concrete manufacturing process.
 Planning for these can save a lot of time and money later on in the project.

-Once you have the answers to these questions it will be much easier to understand the equipment and personnel requirements for your project.
+Once you have the answers to these questions, it will be much easier to understand your project’s equipment and personnel requirements.

 Get necessary equipment

-Hot weather concreting might require additional equipment such as water pumps, additional electric generators, lighting equipment (if working before the sun rises or when the sun sets) and other tools.
-One of the key issues in this type of conditions is that an equipment breakdown or delay may cause huge problems as the concrete will lose fluidity (also known as slump) quickly and harden much faster than under normal conditions.
-As discussed earlier, this can lead to a reduced quality of the cast, when the concrete is not curing effectively.
+Hot weather concreting might require additional equipment such as water pumps, different electric generators, lighting equipment (if working before the sun rises or when the sun sets) and other tools.
+One of the key issues in this condition is that an equipment breakdown or delay may cause huge problems as the concrete will lose fluidity (also known as slump) quickly and harden much faster than under normal conditions.
+As discussed earlier, this can lead to a reduced quality of the cast when the concrete is not curing effectively.